warwickdatascience/subject-examples/python/README.md

+# Python Subject Examples

+_This directory contains small example notebooks, showcasing the amazing applications of the content taught in Warwick Data Science Society's Beginners' Python course._

 ## Running the Code

 If you have any trouble with the following steps, please contact the repository maintainer, Tim Hargreaves, or reach out at [teaching@warwickdatascience.com](mailto:teaching@warwickdatascience.com).